Last updated on August 30, 2020

 Related Reading: The Dirty History of Student Loans

 The Sugar Industry Cover Up

-The first example of how government caused the rise in obesity is known as the sugar industry cover up.
+The first example of how government caused your obesity is known as the “sugar industry cover up.”

-In 1968, the government was alerted to the rise in heart attacks in America.
+In 1968, the government was alerted to the rise of heart attacks in America.
 They formed a committee and hired a scientist named Ancel Keys to tell them what causes heart attacks.

 Keys said that fat caused heart attacks.

-Dozens of scientists presented evidence to government officials showing that animal fats, saturated fats and even cholesterol do not cause heart attacks.
-They explained there was a strong correlation between refined carbohydrates and inflammation.
-The inflammation is what contributed to the rise in heart attacks, not fat, which humans have been eating since the beginning of time.
+Dozens of scientists went to Washington to present evidence to government officials showing that animal fats, saturated fats and even cholesterol do not cause heart attacks.
+They said there is a strong correlation between refined carbohydrates and inflammation.
+Inflammation is what contributed to the rise in heart attacks, not fat, which humans have been eating since the beginning of time.